Svetlaya, Primorsky Krai

 Svetlaya (Све́тлая, lit. light, bright) is an urban locality (an urban-type settlement) in Terneysky District of Primorsky Krai, Russia, located in the mouth of the Svetlaya River.
 Population:

 Economy

 There is a large fish processing factory in Svetlaya.
+There are also extensive forests in the area.
+In the early 1990s in a joint venture with the South Korean company Hyundai, the hills of the Svetlaya plateau were clear cut.
+Later the partnership was ended.

+Slaght, Jonathan C. “Owls of the Eastern Ice” New York, Farrar-Straus-Giroux, 2020, p 89.